JustinUrf/DigimonTCG-Odds/README.md

 * 1100-1200 Pie graph implemented, needed to change data type, thinking about other data structures to implement.
 * 1300-1400 Implement another Calculation to check if Rookie and Chmapion is in hand.
 * 1400-1500 Implement creation of data for rookies and champions
+* 1500-1600 Implement data in graph, working on Security logic WIP